darthwalsh/bin/apps/obsidian.plugins.md

     - [ ] But should be feasible to set up in-vault access using HTTPS and PAT?
 Test if the git folder plugin would support reading into a parallel subfolder that is ignored by OneDrive?
 Probably easiest to test first on desktop 🔼
     - [ ] IF NOT mobile-git, could make a single auto-generated index file in the Personal OneNote that just links to all the files in the bin/ repo?
 Then from mobile obsidian it can find them all without the git repo locally.
 (But, would be better to set up the mobile git?)
 - [-] Was considering writing [PWA that can write files](https://whatpwacando.today/file-system/) into `inbox/` that could receive natives shares?
 Would shows some toast/notification to let you edit the markdown file?

+## Syncing
+For now just use `git` cli locally
+Obsidian Git plugin is an option

+*Paid* Official Sync
+- [ ] I had rejected official sync before for requiring GUI, but now: has a headless client | https://help.obsidian.md/sync/headless

 ## My Contributions